Destination

 Disease-Spreading Mosquito Prevention in Florida

 The Florida Keys Mosquito Control-Oxitec Mosquito Project began in April 2021.
 It releases and evaluates the effectiveness of Oxitec's Friendly™ Aedes aegypti mosquitoes as disease-carrying vectors.
-In the three pilot seasons, the Florida Keys Mosquito Control District and Oxitec have demonstrated that Oxitec's non-biting, male Aedes aegypti mosquitoes can reduce the local abundance of the invasive Aedes aegypti mosquito, reducing the risk of dengue and malaria infection.
+In the three pilot seasons, the Florida Keys Mosquito Control District and Oxitec have demonstrated that Oxitec's non-biting male Aedes aegypti mosquitoes can reduce the local abundance of the invasive Aedes aegypti mosquito, thereby reducing the risk of dengue and malaria infections.
 These male mosquito releases followed the U.S. Environmental Protection Agency's approval in March 2022.

 Vaccine News 2025